California State Route 82

 State Route 82 (SR 82) is a state highway in the U.S. state of California that runs from Interstate 880 (I-880) in San Jose to I-280 in San Francisco following the San Francisco Peninsula.
 It is the spinal arterial road of the peninsula and runs parallel to the nearby Caltrain line along much of the route.
 For much of its length, the highway is named El Camino Real and formed part of the historic El Camino Real mission trail.
+The present-day routing became part of U.S. Route 101 (US 101) in 1926 before the completion of the Bayshore Freeway in 1937.
+The state then switched the US 101 and "Bypass (BYP) US 101" designations back and forth between El Camino Real and the Bayshore Freeway before deciding in 1964 to instead designate El Camino Real as SR 82.

-It passes through and near the historic downtowns of many Peninsula cities, including Burlingame, San Mateo, Redwood City, Menlo Park, Palo Alto, Mountain View, Sunnyvale, and Santa Clara, and through some of the most walkable and transit-oriented neighborhoods in the region.
+SR 82 passes through and near the historic downtowns of many Peninsula cities, including Burlingame, San Mateo, Redwood City, Menlo Park, Palo Alto, Mountain View, Sunnyvale, and Santa Clara, and through some of the most walkable and transit-oriented neighborhoods in the region.

+Though signs and maps may continue to mark SR 82 as running further south from I-280 to US 101 in South San Jose, control of this segment of the highway was relinquished to the city in 2013 and is thus no longer officially part of the state highway system.